united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/movingtoproduction.md

 +++
 title = "5.
 Moving to Production"
 menuTitle = "5.
 Moving to Production"
-description = "Moving the United Manufacturing Hub to production" weight = 5000
+description = "Move the United Manufacturing Hub to production." weight = 5000
 +++